I was delighted to be asked to speak recently at the Blaby District Means Business event on the divide between employers and disabled people.

 22% of employers will not hire disabled people

 Having a job is something every person, disabled or non-disabled should be able to have.
 It gives a person a distinct sense of purpose in life.
-Imagine how you would
+Imagine how you would feel, if every morning you woke up with no purpose?

 There are a number of false misconceptions around hiring disabled people.
 Primarily, businesses think that disabled people are less productive.